+The Trust measures securities, other than investments that qualify for the equity method of accounting, at fair value.
+Investments in private equity funds and hedge funds are recorded at net asset value (NAV), as a practical expedient, to determine fair value of the investments.

+Net Investment Return

-Investments are carried at fair value.
-Investments in certain funds that do not have readily determined values are recorded at net asset value (NAV), as a practical expedient, to determine fair value of the investments.
-Investment return includes dividend, interest and other investment income; realized and unrealized gains or losses on investments carried at fair value; and realized gains and losses on other investments.
+Investment return includes dividend, interest and other investment income; realized and unrealized gains and losses on investments carried at fair value; and realized gains and losses on other investments, less external and direct internal investment expenses.
+Gains and losses on the sale of securities are recorded on the trade date and are determined using the specific identification method.